VA-Explorer/va_explorer/_sources/training/admin_guides.md.txt

 access for that geographic area as well as all its children-geographies.
 For example, in the above tree a user with access to California also has access to Marin County, Los Angeles County, Sausalito, San Rafael, and Los Angeles.

+#### Updating locations in VA Explorer

+When VAs are imported into VA Explorer, they are matched exactly on the locations loaded into the system in this step.
+If a VA does not have a valid location field, VA Explorer will track that mismatch as an error that either needs to be corrected in the VA Explorer locations file or in the underlying VA data.
+To add a location to VA Explorer, re-upload a revised location file following the `load_locations` management command.
+If a row is deleted from the locations file, it will also be deletd from VA Explorer (and any underlying VA data previously matched to that location will no longer match and have an error).

 ### Creating & Editing Users